 (3) The Group Administrator fails to submit documentation as provided by subsection (d) to substantiate that core members meet financial requirements as set forth in subsection (c)(1) and Section 15472(a);

-(4) The contribution rates, rating plan, or contributions fails to generate enough funds to cover the costs of projected claims and administrative costs for the group self insurer as required by subsection (e) of this Section.
+(4) The contribution rates, rating plan, or contributions fails to generate sufficient funds to cover the requirements of subsection (e) of this Section.

 (h) Demonstration of impaired solvency of the group self insurer as described in subsection (g) of this section is good cause for increased security deposit or involuntary revocation of a Certificate of Consent to Self Insure, Interim Certificate of Consent to Self Insure, and/or Affiliate Certificate of Consent to Self Insure.